apenlor/qa-agents-adk/README.md

 custom MCP server and two autonomous agents built with the [Google Agent Development Kit](https://google.github.io/adk-docs/) (ADK).

-* The Analysis Agent reads requirements from work package attachments (text or images), generates a description and acceptance criteria, and updates the work package's status to 'Specified'.
+* The Analysis Agent reads requirements from work package attachments (text, pdf or images), generates a description and acceptance criteria, and updates the work package's status to 'Specified'.
 * The Codegen Agent reads the updated requirements, generates a Robot Framework test suite, attaches it to the work package, and updates the status to 'In testing'.